karthi07/tic-tac-toe/README.md

 step 2: Start the terminal and move to the project directory

-step 3: Enter "ruby bin/main.rb"
+step 3: Enter "ruby bin/main.rb start"

 \*ruby has to be installed to run the project